pantheon-systems/documentation/source/content/support.md

 ### Dedicated Support

-Diamond support customers get an extra level of assistance for their dev teams.
+Diamond Account customers get an extra level of assistance for their dev teams.
 Pantheon's team can investigate misbehavior, slowness, or error logs to help identify a root cause.
 This includes everything from database queries to front end performance.

 Our team is experienced with using New Relic to diagnose whether an issue is platform or site related, and has access to internal logging and monitoring.

-Diamond support is intended to help developers succeed on Pantheon, not to provide development services.
+Diamond Accounts are intended to help developers succeed on Pantheon, not to provide development services.
 If you need a professional to provide development services for your site, start by [getting a personalized quote](https://pantheon.io/agencies/agency-match) from Pantheon’s network of trusted partners.

 ## FAQs